chicueloarcade/es-theme-Chicuelo/README.md

 Sega Master System
 Super Nintendo Entertainment System
 Sega Megadrive
+Virtual boy
 Retropie setup
 Auto - Favorites
 Auto - Last Played
 Auto - All Games
-Power Menu in case you have one, name it power o rename the folder
+Power Menu (in case you have one, name it power o rename the folder)
 ```

 Systems with the logo but character and controller missing